 For each Code that is assigned, the CNA shall determine whether the Code Holder has placed the Code In-Service within the timeframes specified in this Guideline and submitted a completed Form C Canadian NPA 600 NXX Code In-Service Certification, and, if not, shall initiate the reclamation process outlined in this Guideline.

-TSPs are not required to enter routing and rating information into the Telcordia Business Integrated Routing and Rating Database System (BIRRDS) or to publish it in the Telcordia LERGTM Routing Guide.
+NPA 600 assignments shall not be entered into the Business Integrated Routing and Rating Database System (BIRRDS).

 The CNA shall follow the principles and implement the procedures for NPA 600 NXX Code activation, reclamation, conservation, relief planning and appeals as specified in other sections of this Guideline.